The Weak Signal Cultivation Model: A Human-Centric Framework for Frontline Risk Detection, Signal Tracking, and Proactive Organizational Resilience: Technical Reference: Parameter Defaults and Derivations

 \subsection{SMS Escalation Threshold $d \geq 7.07$ --- Geometric Derivation}

 The Safety Management System escalation threshold is derived directly from the field geometry:

 This is the Euclidean distance from the field origin $(0, 0)$ to the field centre $(5, 5)$---the intersection of the quadrant boundaries.
-Escalation therefore triggers when a signal's combined risk position surpasses the geometric centre of the field, meaning it has crossed both the intensity midpoint and the growth-potential midpoint.
+Escalation therefore triggers when a signal's combined risk position surpasses the geometric centre of the field.
+Because the trigger is based on Euclidean distance from the origin, it can also be reached by a single dominant dimension: a signal at $(9.51, 2.71)$, for instance, escalates from within Lit Fuses before its growth-potential coordinate reaches the midpoint.
 The threshold is fully determined by the field dimensions and requires no additional calibration.